Q-dimi/return_tests/CONTRIBUTING.md

 # /return-tests/tests

 find another type of test and try adding it in.
-Formats are all the same
+Formats are all the same. (try EvenOrOdd)

 # Bugs